In October 2020 I set out to do a fun 31 days of Bullet Journal page ideas video series, where each day I shared a Plan With Me video of a new spread.

 I love countdown pages because they help me wake up every day with a little feeling of wonder and excitement.

-This is the spread that helps me fight my “glass half empty” attitude, be more mindful of the loved ones, and of course, generally, become a happier person.
+This spread helps me fight my “glass half empty” attitude, be more mindful of my loved ones, and of course, generally, become a happier person.

-I really struggle with self-care.
-I’m definitely a goal-oriented person, so once I decide on something I just go for it, forgetting about everything else, self-care included.
+I struggle with self-care.
+I’m a goal-oriented person, so once I decide on something, I just go for it, forgetting about everything else, self-care included.

-This isn’t really a healthy approach, because no matter what’s happening, you should always take care of yourself and make sure you’re on your 100% and ready to face the music.
+This isn’t a healthy approach because no matter what’s happening, you should always take care of yourself and make sure you’re on your 100% and ready to face the music.

 Level 10 life is some of the best ways to work on your goals and generally check up on your progress.